Adaptation/Sea Level Rise

 What are we doing?

-Beginning in late 2015, Joint Venture staff and the Santa Clara Valley Water District have convened a group of stakeholders includes representatives from San Francisco Bay-adjacent cities and the County of Santa Clara, as well as relevant state and federal agencies, to discuss sea level rise (SLR) and flood control issues.
+From 2015 through 2017, Joint Venture staff and the Santa Clara Valley Water District convened a group of stakeholders includes representatives from San Francisco Bay-adjacent cities and the County of Santa Clara, as well as relevant state and federal agencies, to discuss sea level rise (SLR) and flood control issues.
 Additional agencies and partners from the regional level have joined the group as presenters and participants.
-This initiative broadens, furthers and formalizes the initial effort.
+In 2018, meetings were held to embrace larger regional efforts on SLR.

 Why are we doing it?